One-storied America: Reprints

 During Soviet times, the book was reprinted in 1947, 1961 and 1966, but in these editions its text was subjected to political censorship.
 Thus, references to Stalin and other political figures disappeared from the text.
 The text underwent an especially large number of edits when it was published in the Collected Works of Ilf and Petrov in 1961.
-For example, the sympathetic mention of Charles Lindbergh's move from America to Europe after the abduction and murder of his son disappeared from the text, which was probably due to the subsequent collaboration of Lindbergh with the Nazis.
+For example, the sympathetic mention of Charles Lindbergh's move from America to Europe after the abduction and murder of his son disappeared from the text, which was probably due to the subsequent friendly relationship of Lindbergh with Nazi German leaders, including Hermann Göring, who awarded Lindbergh the Nazi German decoration Commander Cross of the Order of the German Eagle.

 In 2003, a new edition of the book, restored from the original source, was published, including previously unpublished materials from the personal archive of Alexandra Ilyinichna Ilf (daughter of I. Ilf).
 It first published the letters that Ilf sent to his wife and daughter during the trip, and photographs taken by him in the United States.
 Together with Petrov's letters, they represent a kind of travel diary and naturally complement the book.